19 Bike Trails Around Philadelphia That You Need to Try This Summer

 Why: Riding on this trail will give modern-day bikers serious hidden-gem vibes because of the lack of congestion on the trail.
 Pedal along the tree-lined path and past some of East Fairmount Park’s historical mansions.

 Length: 3.8 miles

 Access: Begin in East Fairmount Park at Strawberry Mansion and follow the park down to Fountain Green Drive, where it connects with the Schuylkill River Trail.
-The trailhead begins 33rd and Diamond Street.
+The trailhead begins at 33rd and Diamond streets.

 Cobbs Creek Trail

 Best for: Speed workouts for inner-city bikers who don’t want to travel